 Driver and tour guide

 Our driver and tour guide showed us around.
-Our driver didn’t talk much so I didn’t catch his name, but our tour guide Issmail was fantastic.
+Our driver didn’t talk much, so I didn’t catch his name, but our tour guide, Issmail, was fantastic.
 He spoke perfect English, but with an accent of course.
-And on our way, driving to the Atlas mountains, he spent about 20 minutes outlining our day and giving us the history of Berber culture and the villages.
+On our way, driving to the Atlas mountains, he spent about 20 minutes outlining our day and giving us the history of Berber culture and the villages.

 Within minutes of leaving Marrakech, we could see the change of the scenery outside.
 We soon left behind the busy streets of Marrakech in the rearview mirror.
 The scenery changed drastically to a more calm, serene, and country-style of life.
 It definitely got much quieter on our drive there.
 And we left the busy cityscape for more open roads, huge deserts, and fields of greenery.